 Flambeau Trail System

 - All-Terrain Vehicle (ATV) and Utility-Terrain Vehicle (UTV).
-NEW - When the trails open in Spring 2016 UTVs up to 65 inches wide will be allowed on the trails.
+As of Spring 2016, ATVs & UTVs up to 65 inches wide are now allowed on the trails.

 - Horseback riding